memgraph/gqlalchemy/docs/installation.md

     pip install --user pymgclient
     ```

-!!! danger
+!!! note
-    Python 3.11 users: On Windows, GQLAlchemy is not yet compatible with this Python version.
-If this is currently a blocker for you, please let us know by [opening an issue](https://github.com/memgraph/gqlalchemy/issues).
+    GQLAlchemy is tested on Python `3.10` through `3.14` in CI.
+Some optional extras
+    (for example TensorFlow/TF-GNN stacks) are available only for a subset of Python
+    versions due to upstream wheel availability.

 ## Install with pip